laiqujan/bayesian-analysis/README.md

 #plot
 dens(p, adj=0.1,main = 'Prior: dnorm(0,1)')
 </code></pre>
-![Prior Check -2](/images/m1.1-prior-check.png)

 Seems better for binomial intercept - dnorm(0,1).
 We will use that for upcoming models.
+We will add the remaining predictors to the model.
+Instead of **quap**, we will turn to our new friend **Hamiltonian Monte Carlo** to approximate the posterior.
+![Prior Check -2](/images/m1.1-prior-check.png)
 # Models

 ### Material Used